Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Experimental Evaluation

 Table~\ref{tab:sensitivity-num-join-paths} presents effectiveness results, revealing that $\pi=10$ paths achieve the best performance on most datasets.
 On datasets such as \textit{Steel} and \textit{Eyemove}, accuracy deteriorates when materializing 20 or all paths, demonstrating that excessive path exploration introduces noise rather than signal on simpler relational schemas.
-On the contrary, materializing only 5 paths underperforms on most datasets by providing insufficient feature coverage, limiting the discovery of high-utility features necessary for improving prediction accuracy.
-Conversely, materializing all paths can achieve best performance on datasets with complex schemas such as \textit{Diabetes} and \textit{Fraud}, which benefit from extensive path exploration, discovering feature sets that provide richer signal.
+On the contrary, materializing only 5 paths underperforms on most datasets by providing insufficient feature coverage, limiting the discovery of high-utility features necessary for improving prediction accuracy, although \textit{School} is a notable exception where $\pi=5$ performs best due to its star schema structure.
+Conversely, materializing all paths can achieve the best performance on datasets with complex schemas such as \textit{Miniboone}, \textit{Diabetes} and \textit{Fraud}, which benefit from extensive path exploration, discovering feature sets that provide a richer signal.

 Figure~\ref{fig:runtime-breakdown-num-paths} shows the runtime analysis (total time and breakdown) when varying the number of paths.
 FDG is again omitted as it is executed offline.
-Path exploration cost remains stable across all path configurations (5-15 seconds), as the Path Explorer performs a single LLM call to score candidate tables regardless of how many paths are ultimately materialized, with runtime dominated by LLM inference latency.
-The cost of the Feature Selector grows modestly as more paths discover additional features, increasing both the cost of statistical computations, such as Pearson correlation, and the LLM ranking overhead for larger feature sets.
-In contrast, the Join Executor dominates runtime on complex schemas and grows substantially with the number of paths materialized, for instance, increasing 142$\times$ on \textit{Jannis}, and 189$\times$ on \textit{Miniboone} when materializing all paths compared to 5 paths.
-This growth escalates further on datasets with complex schemas and large tables such as \textit{Covertype} ($\approx$~0.5M rows), where attempting to materialize all paths exhausts available memory and prevents completion, demonstrating the computational infeasibility of exhaustive path exploration.
+Path exploration runtime depends on the adaptive semantic regime of each dataset.
+In the absence of semantic signal (as in \textit{Jannis} and \textit{Miniboone}), the runtime is small; otherwise (as in \textit{Credit} and \textit{Steel}), it additionally reflects SLM-based semantic scoring and, when needed, the cost of a single LLM oracle call.
+The cost of the Feature Selector grows more modestly as more paths discover additional features, increasing the statistical scoring and LLM reranking overhead for larger feature sets.
+In contrast, the Join Executor dominates runtime on complex schemas and grows substantially with the number of paths materialized, for instance, increasing 143$\times$ on \textit{Jannis}, and 283$\times$ on \textit{Miniboone} when materializing all paths compared to 5 paths.
+This growth escalates further on datasets with complex schemas and large tables such as \textit{Covertype} ($\approx$~0.4M rows), where attempting to materialize all join paths exhausts available memory and prevents completion, demonstrating the computational infeasibility of exhaustive path exploration.